tiramisulabs/seyfert-docs/src/content/docs/misc/cloudflare-workers.md

 }
 ```

-and we are ready to use seyfert with cloudfare workers.
+and we are ready to use seyfert with Cloudflare Workers.